 - Fritz Lang, Metropolis

-The problem is not the fact that we like to create more new things (human creativity is worth to preserve) but just HOW we create them.
+The problem is not the fact that we like to create (human creativity is worth preserving) but just HOW and WHY we create.